Work Smarter

 Customers and society are demanding energy efficiency wherever possible, and in a year where our demands have been stable, we have used less energy to make our products.
 This has been particularly crucial in light of recent security of supply issues and attendant high costs.

-24 of our sites now send zero waste to landfill
+Our sites continue to send zero waste to landfill1.

 Target I: Improve energy efficiency